-This is another pipeline pigging operation performed during pipeline construction activities or after sections of pipeline has been replaced.
+This is another pipeline pigging operation performed during pipeline construction activities or after sections of the pipeline has been replaced.
 It may also be carried out on the suspicion of pipeline defects.

 These tools can effectively measure pipeline internal bore diameter, depth of dents, bend radius, ovalities, deformations, girth weld etc.

 The aim of this activity is to detect pipeline imperfections exceeding the maximum code allowable.
-Geometry pigs maybe propelled using compressed air.
+Geometry pigs may be propelled using compressed air.

-These tool has inbuilt global positioning system, this help to give the accurate location of any measured data.
+This tool has inbuilt global positioning system, this help to give the accurate location of any measured data.

 3.4 Batching Operation or Sealing Operation

-There are pipelines designed and constructed to convey more than one type of product (multi product pipelines).
+There are pipelines designed and constructed to convey more than one type of product (multi-product pipelines).
 A pipeline can be designed to transport ATK (Aviation Turbine Kerosene) and DPK (Dual Purpose Kerosene), Premium Motor Spirit (PMS) and Automotive Gas oil (AGO) etc.

 These products are transported in batches i.e. ATK before DPK.

 The operation is performed by using a sealing pig to form a barrier between the two fluid been transported.
-This type of pigging operation utilises the system flow parameters (flowrate and pressure) to propel the pig through the pipeline.
-At the reception facility the interface zone between batched fluids is sent to a slop tank for further process activities.
+This type of pigging operation utilises the system flow parameters (flow rate and pressure) to propel the pig through the pipeline.
+At the reception facility, the interface zone between batched fluids is sent to a slop tank for further process activities.

 Foam pigs and other solid pigs are ideal for batching operations.